jreiberkyle/gdal/doc/source/drivers/raster/pdf.rst

 current existing ways : according to the OGC encoding best practice, or according to the Adobe Supplement to ISO 32000.

-Multipage documents are exposed as subdatasets, one subdataset par page of the document.
+Multipage documents are exposed as subdatasets, one subdataset per page of the document.

 Driver capabilities